 - It inhibits your small intestine from absorbing glucose in the food.

-At the beginning, your doctor may try one and two medications or its combination to assess, which one best suitable for your body system.
-Be in a close coordination with your doctor to get an individualized diabetes treatment.
+In the beginning, your doctor may try one and two medications or its combination to assess, which one best suitable for your body system.
+Be in close coordination with your doctor to get an individualized diabetes treatment.

 When do you need diabetes medication?

-You need diabetes medication treatment along with lifestyle changes, when your A1C is more than 7% or FBG level more than 130 mg/dl or 7.223 mmol/l.
+If your A1C is more than 7% or FBG level more than 130 mg/dl or 7.223 mmol/l even after following a lifestyle change, then you have to add medication along with lifestyle changes.

 Derive maximum benefits from your diabetes medications